-This blog has been revised in February 2022.
-From January 1st.
+Officially, since January 1st.
 2022, the Civic Integration exam requires language level B1 for those who entered the Netherlands after that date.
-For expats who arrived in the Netherlands before that date the required language level stays A2. – up to January 1st, 2023.
+However, for expats who arrived in the Netherlands before that date the required language level stays A2. – up to January 1st, 2024.
 Total beginners need 6 months to reach level A2.

 The pros and cons of the civic integration exam at language level A2